-Report Financial Fraud to the Federal Government
+Report Fraud Against the Federal Government

-1. Notify the Federal agency harmed
+Notify the federal agency harmed

-2. Notify the FBI
+Notify the FBI

 You can report fraud to the FBI at the FBI’s tips and leads webpage.
 You also can contact your local FBI office.
 To find your local FBI office, visit the FBI’s Your Local FBI Office webpage.

-3. File a qui tam action under the False Claims Act (FCA)
+- File a qui tam action under the False Claims Act (FCA)

 The FCA was first enacted in 1863 to fight fraud against the Federal Government.
 Under the FCA, individuals can file a complaint in federal court alleging financial fraud against the Federal Government.
 Because there are important procedural requirements involved in filing a False Claims Act qui tam action – such as filing the complaint under seal – many individuals obtain legal counsel before filing a qui tam action.
 Individuals who satisfy FCA rules regarding who may pursue qui tam actions, and whose lawsuits result in a recovery for the Federal Government, are entitled to a share of the government’s recovery.